2016 INTERVIEW WITH SCOTT STAMBAUGH, CEO, INDIEMUSICPEOPLE.COM

 Besides, I am a few years older than Neil, and to tell the truth, it has never bothered me with him having the same first and last name as me (tongue-in-cheek).
 I'd guess off-hand though that him sharing the same first and last name with me, or me with him, hasn't hurt my late-in-life career as a recording artist - to the contrary likely I would wager, and I'm sure my recording career hasn't damaged his - or at least I would hope not as I have a great deal of respect for Neil, so much so that out of respect I do not cover any of his songs.

-As you might expect though, hardly a day goes by that when I have to give my name for anything, it results in being a great conversation starter and invariably gives me an opportunity to do a little shameless self-promotion, and just as often add another potential fan.
-I always carry 4" x 6" personalized postcards printed on both sides - my picture on one side and promo pictures of my CD covers and other pictures and information about my music and website on the other.
+As you might expect though, hardly a day goes by that when I have to give my name for anything, it results in being a great conversation starter and gives me an opportunity to do a little shameless self-promotion, and perhaps just as often add another potential fan.
+On a slightly humorous note, and with no disrespect to Neil, whenever I call to make dinner reservations I joke that it gets me good seats.
+In any event, I always carry 4" x 6" personalized postcards printed on both sides - my picture on one side and promo pictures of my CD covers and other pictures and information about my music and website on the other.

 As for any stories about my namesake – well, while I have never met Neil, I would welcome the opportunity should it ever develop.
 Scott Young though, a Canadian journalist, sportswriter, novelist and the father of Neil and his sister Astrid, autographed his book Neil and Me to me as follows: “To another Neil Young from the proud father of the 1945 one.”
 That was as much a hint of acceptance into Neil's world as it was a special complement to me.

 Scott: You're the Chairman of IMP.
 How do you think the site is doing?